 If you’re here because you know I’m in recovery and you would like to be too, you’re so welcome.

-When I was drinking and using drugs, I remember frantically googling to see if I could find someone with a message of hope I could cling on to.
-Back then the only really outspoken person was Russell Brand.
-I can still recite word for word some of the lines I heard him say that I clung onto in my early days of recovery.
+When I was drinking and using drugs, I remember frantically Googling to see if I could find someone with a message of hope I could cling on to.
+Back then there was very little to cling on to.

 Everything’s changed since then and there are now sober voices all over the place that are powerful and inspiring.
 I got clean and sober using a number of different tools; anonymous fellowships (alcoholics, narcotics and cocaine addicts anonymous), a brilliant therapist, the support of friends and family, the support of a sponsor and of others in recovery, church, books, podcasts and blogs.
 But these aren’t the only ways, there are plenty of charities and also NHS drug and alcohol services that are on hand.
 You just need to take the bravest step and tell someone you need help.